tangthinker/DFES/Readme.md

 1. Different programing language Client which can send requests to Mate-Server.
 2. Mate-Server cluster contains many Mate-Nodes.
 There will hava a Leader node in the Cluster.
    - Mate-Server was used as the store of the meta-information of the file.
-It will store the fragment information of the file, such as how many fragments the file have, how many replicas each fragment have and where the replica store in the real Data-Node etc.
+It will store the fragment information of the file, such as how many fragments the file have, how many replicas each fragment have and which Data-Node the replica store in etc.
 3. Data-Server cluster contains many Data-Nodes.
    - Data-Server will store the replica of the fragment from Mate-Server, and it will encrypt the replica with its own key.
 4. All Mate-Server and all Data-Server will register on Registry.